jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 Firstly, it is difficult to prove that an actor is refusing to sign.

-Further, If one actor in the group is refusing to sign, it might be because that actor is trying to cause a liveness failure, or it might be because that actor is the only honest actor in the group (refusing to sign a malicious transaction).
+Further, if one actor in the group is refusing to sign, it might be because that actor is trying to cause a liveness failure, or it might be because that actor is the only honest actor in the group (refusing to sign a malicious transaction).

 Unfortunately, the best solution we have to this problem is to allow the group to remove a member through majority vote.

-This does work, but it turns the system into a very complex honest majority bridge.
+This does work, but it turns the system into a very complex honest-majority bridge.

 ## Conclusion